Donors visit Lao PDR for first-hand look at PEI in Action

-There was commitment for joint UNDP-UNEP poverty-environment mainstreaming beyond 2017, with all participating donor representatives expressing interest to continue PEI’s efforts in recognition of the excellent work that has been done and of the need to enhance poverty-environment mainstreaming to deliver on the 2030 Agenda for Sustainable Development and the Paris Agreement on climate change.
+There was commitment for joint UNDP-UN Environment poverty-environment mainstreaming beyond 2017, with all participating donor representatives expressing interest to continue PEI’s efforts in recognition of the excellent work that has been done and of the need to enhance poverty-environment mainstreaming to deliver on the 2030 Agenda for Sustainable Development and the Paris Agreement on climate change.

 In Lao PDR, the PEI supports the Government in improving its investments guidelines and regulations to ensure that Foreigh Direct Investment is in line with social and environmental standards and thus contributes to sustainable development.
 Following the meeting, the Ministry of Planning and Investment hosted a delegation of global donors of the Poverty Environment Initiative along with environmental management experts in Vientiane Province.

 The visiting donors and experts met with the Vice Provincial Governor of Vientiane Province, Ms. Singkham Khoungsavanh to gain insight into the Poverty-Environment Initiative’s support to the province as well as some of the socio-economic and environmental issues related to hydro power, mining and agricultural land concessions.
 The United Nations Resident Coordinator and UNDP Resident Representative, Ms. Kaarina Immonen joined Ms. Singkham and donors on a visit to a rubber plantation owned by foreign investors to see first-hand the impacts on local communities as well as the challenges and countermeasures taken by investors.